Władysław III of Poland: Civil war in Lithuania, 1434–1438

-Władysław portrayed in a prayerbook held at the Bodleian Library in Oxford, 15th century.
+Władysław III portrayed in a prayerbook held at the Bodleian Library in Oxford, 15th century.

-Władysław faced certain challenges early in his reign, in particular the inherited situation in the Grand Duchy of Lithuania was precarious and the ensuing Lithuanian Civil War (1432–1438) threatened Polish interests there.
-The conflict began when Władysław's paternal uncle, Švitrigaila, refused to acknowledge fealty to his brother Jogaila and proclaimed political independence, jeopardising the Polish–Lithuanian union.
+Following Jagiełło's death, Władysław was recognized in Lithuania by Grand Duke Sigismund Kęstutaitis as his dominant co-ruler and the Supreme Duke.
+Nevertheless, the young monarch faced certain challenges early in his reign; in particular, the inherited situation in the Grand Duchy of Lithuania was precarious and the ensuing Lithuanian Civil War (1432–1438) threatened Polish interests there.
+The conflict began already during Jagiełło's reign, when Władysław's paternal uncle, Švitrigaila, refused to acknowledge fealty to his brother Jogaila and proclaimed political independence, jeopardising the Polish–Lithuanian union.
 He subsequently battled against Polish–Lithuanian forces in Volhynia and established an anti-Polish coalition.
 In June 1431, he reached an agreement with the Teutonic State, which declared a surprise war and marched its army into Polish territory.
 Following a truce with the Teutonic Knights, the war resumed when Władysław became king.
 The situation swiftly transformed into a diplomatic struggle for Władysław and the Poles, who sought to turn Lithuanian nobles against Švitrigaila and have him ousted.

 A Polish retinue of approximately 4,000 men under Jakub Kobylański assisted the Lithuanians headed by Sigismund Kęstutaitis and Michael Žygimantaitis; their joint army defeated Švitrigaila and his allies, Sigismund Korybut and the Livonian Order, on 1 September 1435 at the Battle of Wiłkomierz. Švitrigaila fled eastward, but eventually lost the support of the Ruthenians residing in the Grand Duchy and went into exile to Moldavia in 1438, thus ending civil war.
-However, unrest re-emerged when Sigismund Kęstutaitis was assassinated on 20 March 1440 and Władysław's younger brother, Casimir, was proclaimed Grand Duke by Jonas Goštautas and the Lithuanian Council of Lords on 29 June 1440.
-This was met with hostility at the Polish court, especially that Casimir was underage and that the Poles hoped for a vicegerent that would submit to Poland.
+However, unrest re-emerged when Sigismund Kęstutaitis was assassinated on 20 March 1440 and Władysław III's younger brother, Casimir IV Jagiellon, was proclaimed Grand Duke by Jonas Goštautas and the Lithuanian Council of Lords on 29 June 1440.
+This was met with hostility at the Polish court, especially since Casimir was underage and the Poles hoped for a vicegerent that would submit to Poland.
 Regardless of the outcome, Władysław continued to use the title of Supreme Duke of Lithuania until death under the conditions of the 1413 Union of Horodło.

 The battle also proved momentous in combating the Livonian Order as its Grand Master, Franco Kerskorff, and komtur commanders were killed or taken prisoner.
 The Livonian Confederation agreement from 4 December 1435 officially terminated its crusading character, and a formal peace treaty was signed on 31 December 1435 in Brześć Kujawski whereby the Teutonic and Livonian Orders pledged not to intrude or disturb the internal affairs of both Poland and Lithuania.
 That act concluded the Polish–Teutonic War (1431–1435).
 Moreover, any association between the knights and the Pope or the Holy Roman Emperor would violate the treaty.
 His youth prevented Władysław from engaging directly in the peace talks, and the negotiations were predominantly undertaken by diplomats or the clergy.